Simhyeon/r4d/docs/macro_syntax.md

 % second
 ```

-**Piping**
+**Pipe output**

-Pipe attribute ```|``` saves macro output into a temporary container.
-This is
+Pipe output attribute ```|``` saves macro output into a temporary container.
-useful when you use hygiene mode and needs a persistent container that is not
+This is useful when you use hygiene mode and needs a persistent container that
-volatile.
-Or simply you are just tired of defining container everytime you want
+is not volatile.
+Or simply you are just tired of defining container everytime
-to use. ( Though I recommend using named macro container for code readability )
+you want to use. ( Though I recommend using named macro container for code
+readability )

 ```
 $define(test,a=$a())